bevywise-networks/mqttroute-mongodb-connector/README.md

 # mqttroute-mongodb-connector
 The plugin to integrate MQTTRoute with the MongoDB.
-Store the received IOT / MQTT events into the Mongodb
+Store the received IOT / MQTT events into the Mongodb.

 # configure and setup mqttroute-mongodb-connector
 	1. open plugin.conf and configure the hostname and port no.